StardustCrypto/slate/source/index.html.md

 # Creating a Wallet

-Create and store th§e wallet, it will be used for all actions.
+Create and store the wallet, it will be used for all actions.

 ```javascript
 const { createWallet } = require('./stardust');